navaneeth/navaneeth.hugo/content/post/leh-ladakh-bike-trip.md

 Jispa camp site is located on the shores of [*Chenab River*](https://en.wikipedia.org/wiki/Chenab_River).

 We spent a pleasant morning looking at the timeless Chenab river.
-The serene landscape offered us lots of photographic opportunities.
+The serene landscape offered us a lot of photographic opportunities.

 [![Shores of chenab river][jispa1]](https://www.flickr.com/photos/navaneethkn/34977664783/in/dateposted-public/lightbox/)